Clubfoot is a structural problem with the foot.

 If your baby is diagnosed with clubfoot, you’ll see a paediatric orthopaedic surgeon.

 Sometimes children with clubfoot also have developmental dysplasia of the hip.
-When babies are born, midwives and doctors always check their hips carefully.
+When babies are born, midwives and doctors always check babies’ hips carefully.
 If a midwife or doctor is concerned that your baby has developmental dysplasia of the hip, they’ll refer your baby for a hip ultrasound.

 Treatment for clubfoot

-Careful follow-up is essential, because the condition might come back.
+Wearing a brace and having regular follow-ups are essential, because the condition might come back.

 With early specialist treatment, most children born with clubfoot will go on to crawl, walk and run at similar ages to other children.
-They can usually wear normal shoes, lead active lives and take part in sports.
+They can usually wear regular shoes, lead active lives and take part in sports.

 Causes of clubfoot